fpereiro/gotoB/readme.md

          keys.sort (function (a, b) {return b - a});
 ```

 For each of the keys, we remove them from the array with splice - since we remove the keys from the end to the beginning, there's no possibility that the original indexes will be shifted.
-If we did this the other way around and (say) we removed the first element of the array, we would have to decrement all the `keys` by 1, otherwise we would be removing the wrong elements.
+If we did this the other way around and (call) we removed the first element of the array, we would have to decrement all the `keys` by 1, otherwise we would be removing the wrong elements.

 ```javascript
          dale.go (keys, function (v) {target.splice (v, 1)})